Photos

 As we were settling in and familiarizing ourselves with controls, our flight attendant came to offer a pre-departure drink.
 We chose the Krug first, saving the vintage Dom Perignon for dinner.
 Moments later, the bottle arrived on a tray with champagne glass and warmed cashew nuts.

 Behind the bottle was a small glass containing water and dry ice to create a smoke effect.
 We had never before seen this and were astonished that so much effort would go into serving in flight.
-The drinks choice was excellent, including Blue Mountain coffee and some delicious sencha green tea.
-Good wines and a great choice of whiskeys for after dinner too.
+The drink choices were excellent, including Blue Mountain coffee and some delicious Sencha green tea.
+There are good wines and a great choice of whiskeys for after dinner, too.
 The food was very good, considering we were at 40,000 feet, and we appreciate SQ’s Book the Cook service, allowing you to pre-order from a vast array of meals online.
 However, the choice from Zürich was a little limited.
 We started with a generous portion of caviar before I had the duck breast in red curry, and my wife chose the seafood green Thai curry.
 Both were tasty but not special or authentically Asian.
-However, there was something to suit most tastes on the menu for dinner, snacks on-demand, and breakfast.
+However, there was something on the menu to suit most tastes, such as dinner, snacks on-demand, and breakfast.

 Once we had finished dinner and a few after-dinner drinks, an FA quietly informed us that they had made up a double bed in row 3 as it was not occupied on this flight.
 So we virtually had a two-room suite to ourselves.
 On an eleven-hour flight, that’s luxury.
 The double bed is unique in first class and perhaps our favorite aspect of the flight.
 It was a pity that there was a ridge down the middle and the bed was a little hard, but lying on top of a duvet solved both issues.
 All too soon, it was time to wake and freshen up before the breakfast service.
 It’s a good sign when you wish a flight this long could go on longer.